CyrexEnterprise/react-redux-donderstarter/README.md

     ├── constants                   # Global constants
     ├── store
     │   ├── combinedReducers.js     # Combine all reducers in one place
-    │   ├── combinedSagas.js        # Combine all reducers in one place
+    │   ├── combinedSagas.js        # Combine all sagas in one place
     │   └── index.js                # Redux store bootstrap
     ├── styles                      # Global styles
     └── util